MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1602.md

 -   If you use database replicas for management points at a primary site, disable replication before you create the backup of the site database.

 Configuration Manager does not support the backup of secondary sites nor does it support the test upgrade of a secondary site database.

-You can't run a test database upgrade on the production site database.
+Do not run a test database upgrade on the production site database.
 Doing so updates the site database and could render your site inoperable.
 For more information, see the [Test the site database upgrade](../../../core/servers/deploy/install/upgrade-to-configuration-manager.md#bkmk_test) section in [Upgrade to System Center Configuration Manager](../../../core/servers/deploy/install/upgrade-to-configuration-manager.md).

  **Plan for client piloting:** When you install an update that updates the client, you can test that new client update in pre-production before it deploys and upgrades all your active clients.